Sports News Roundup: Former Wake Forest coach's U.S. college scandal charges could be dropped in deal; Athletics-Surpassing Lewis' U.S. medal record 'never a goal', says Felix and more | Sports-Games

 Golf-Australia cancels men's and women's Opens due to COVID-19

-Australia has canceled its men's and women's Open tournaments in a hammer blow for the struggling domestic game as COVID-19 and travel restrictions continue to bite.
-Organizers had planned a late-January, early-February window for the men's Australian Open in Sydney after its original November schedule proved untenable.
+Australia has cancelled its men's and women's Open tournaments in a hammer blow for the struggling domestic game as COVID-19 and travel restrictions continue to bite.
+Organisers had planned a late-January, early-February window for the men's Australian Open in Sydney after its original November schedule proved untenable.

 Tennis-Medvedev sent packing in fourth round of Indian Wells